adumont/adumont.github.io/calculators.md

 ## HP 12c

+The HP 12c is the legendary programmable financial calculator of the HP Voyager series.
+In continual production since its introduction in 1981, it is HP's longest and best-selling product.

 {% include slider.html selector="slider_hp12c" %}

-This HP-12c was manufactured in October 1983 in Brazil.
-I got it it December 2021.
+This HP-12c, with gold-colored plate, characteristic of the original models, was manufactured in October 1983 in Brazil.
+I acquired it in December 2021.

 ## HP 48g